ruggeri/tech-notes/randos/engines/engine-configurations.md

   _flywheel_.
 The flywheel stores power as rotational inertia.
   - Note that the pulsation will also get worse as you increase stroke or bore.
 That's another limit on the displacement.
+- You can use a counterweight to try to balance the engine.
+But this won't be perfect, because a counterweight spins with the crankshaft, and its motion is thus not perfectly opposed to the piston motion.
+  - If you use a counterweight that balances 100% of the vertical net force, then at 90deg, there will be a net force horizontally.
+  - You've just rotated the plane in which the force acts.
+  - The best you can do (with a simple counterweight) is to reduce the magnitude of the shake by half and constantly rotate the direction of the shake.
 - To even out vibration, you can start adding _balance shafts_ to counteract vibrations.
 But soon enough it will be easier to build a multi-cylinder engine.